 Rates may be higher.
 If you use Form 8814, the child's income may be taxed at a higher rate on your return than it would be on the child's own return.

 Deductions you cannot take.
-By making the Form 8814 election, you cannot take certain deductions the child would be entitled to on his or her return, as explained next.
+By making the Form 8814 election, you cannot take any of the following deductions that the child would be entitled to on his or her return.